CoryWBoris/AbletonAutoColor/README.md

 I'd like to make a graphical interface for choosing the colors you want to apply automatically.
 For now, with just a tiny bit of typing, you can add the colors to the dictionary in this script.

+Also the script currently does not change clip colors belonging to tracks which exist prior to the name change.
+I will hopefully add this feature as well.

 **Donations Welcome!**
 - Paypal: tromboris@gmail.com
 - Venmo: @Cory-Boris